semantic-release/semantic-release/docs/developer-guide/plugin.md

 # Plugin Developer Guide

 To create a plugin for `semantic-release`, you need to decide which parts of the release lifecycle are important to that plugin.
-For example, it is best to always have a `verify` step because you may be receiving inputs from a user and want to make sure they exist.
+For example, it is best to always have a `verifyConditions` step because you may be receiving inputs from a user and want to make sure they exist.
 A plugin can abide by any of the following lifecycles:

+- `verifyConditions`
 - `analyzeCommits`
+- `verifyRelease`
+- `generateNotes`
-- `verifyConditions`
+- `addChannel`
 - `prepare`
 - `publish`
 - `success`
 - `fail`

 `semantic-release` will require the plugin via `node` and look through the required object for methods named like the lifecyles stated above.
-For example, if your plugin only had a `verify` and `success` step, the `main` file for your object would need to `export` an object with `verify` and `success` functions.
+For example, if your plugin only had a `verifyConditions` and `success` step, the `main` file for your object would need to
+`export` an object with `verifyConditions` and `success` functions.

 In addition to the lifecycle methods, each lifecyle is passed two objects: